Araby View in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 A large force of veterans have arrived by water, and will be sent immediately [by train].
 John W. Garrett, B&O Railroad President

 Location.
 39° 22.302′ N, 77° 23.483′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is on Urbana Pike (State Highway 355), on the right when traveling north.
+It is in Araby View.
+It is on Urbana Pike (State Highway 355), on the right when traveling north.
 Located on the battlefield trail paralleling the railroad track, from the Monocacy park visitor center.
 Touch for map.
-Marker is in this post office area: Frederick MD 21704, United States of America.
+Marker is in this post office area: Frederick MD 21703, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Slave to Soldier (here, next to this marker); Federals Take a Stand (about 400 feet away, measured in a direct line); Commemoration (about 400 feet away); 14th New Jersey Infantry Regiment (about 500 feet away); Desperate Escape (approx. ¼ mile away); Fleeing for Their Lives (approx. ¼ mile away); Burning the Bridge (approx. ¼ mile away); Monocacy National Battlefield (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Slave to Soldier (here, next to this marker); A Crossroads of History (within shouting distance of this marker); A Bold Plan (within shouting distance of this marker); Caring for the River (about 300 feet away, measured in a direct line); Federals Take a Stand (about 400 feet away); Commemoration (about 400 feet away); 14th New Jersey Infantry Regiment (about 500 feet away); CPL Kirk J Bosselmann (about 700 feet away).
 Touch for a list and map of all markers in Frederick.

 5. Remains of the Monocacy Railroad Bridge - September 1862